 38. Kutjevo

 Kutjevo is a small town in Požega-Slavonia County, located on the south slopes of the Papuk and Krndija hills in the narrow valley of the Kutjevčanka River in continental Croatia.
-The town was created in the 13th century when the Cistercian abbey founded the area and started growing wine.
+The town was founded in the 13th century when the Cistercian abbey started growing wine in the area.

 39. Krapina